The keto meal plan is the consumption of low carb foods that keeps your daily intake of carbohydrates usually under 25g.

 Because cancer cells cannot easily devour fatty acids, following a ketogenic diet can aid their demise.

 These are some tips for following a successful keto meal plan:

 - Stay below 25g of net carbs per day.
 Try to obtain carbohydrates from vegetables instead of starchy foods such as potatoes.
 Green, keto-friendly vegetables are high in vitamins and minerals.

 - Abstain from bread as much as possible since most breads contain high levels of carbohydrates.

 - Use our keto calculator tool to determine the minimum and maximum amount of macros (calories, fat, carbs, protein) to consume daily.
 It’s recommended to verify the findings with your doctor.

-- Utilize a carb calculator or keto search to measure the number of net carbs in a food and discover more low-carb foods.
+- Utilize a food label calculator or keto search to measure the number of net carbs in a food and discover more low-carb foods.

 Keto Food List